Ephraim-Bryski/Finite-Difference/README.md

 # Description

 This is a library for setting up basic time-dependent finite difference problems.
 It handles the array manipulation and gives strict errors when a model isn't being set up correctly.
-However, it does not check for instability, nor does it check whether the model is actually physically accurate -- that's still up to the user!
+However, it does not check for instability, nor does it check whether the model is actually physically accurate.

 I see this mainly as an educational tool, although if more features are added it might be helpful for some research.